×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Belgium is to use online resources such as websites and apps.
 Websites such as Immoweb, Immovlan, and Logic-Immo are popular in Belgium and offer a wide range of rental properties.
 Additionally, there are many Facebook groups dedicated to helping people find housing in Belgium.
 You can also contact local real estate agents who can help you find a place to live.
-Additionally, you can look for rental postings in local newspapers and on bulletin boards in supermarkets and other public places," explained one person living in Belgium.
+Additionally, you can look for rental postings in local newspapers and on bulletin boards in supermarkets and other public places," said one expat in Belgium.

 What is a typical expat home or apartment like in Belgium?